CarloLazzari/shopping-cart-web-application/README.md

 # Shopping cart web application
-Shopping cart web type application built using the mvc pattern and Java.
+Shopping cart web type application built using the mvc pattern and Java + JDBC.

 These are the **requirements** for the application: